 Listen to others

 Listen to great metal guitarists.
-From just listening to all the songs they perform; you can learn so much.
+From just listening to all the songs they perform, you can learn so much.
 It is also necessary for sound artists to develop an ear for the notes.
-Some lucky people have the "musician's ear" naturally, others have to develop it over time.
+Some lucky people have the "musician's ear" naturally.
+Others have to build it over time.

-Listening and playing the song, you want to learn over and over again is a must.
-Even when reading tabs, this musician's ear you're going to develop come in handy.
+Listening and playing the song you want to learn over and over again is a must.
+Even when reading tabs, this musician's ear you're going to develop comes in handy.
 Because tabs are not always precise, and when something is inaccurate, you will be able to recognize them.

 Do not Rush

 Don't be in a rush to learn new techniques and songs.
-While learning technique, you have to play the same tune over and over again until you get perfect at it.
+While learning technique, you have to play the same tune repeatedly until you get perfect at it.
 You will quickly get bored but don't rush into a new thing until you can play the one you are learning now flawlessly.
-You have years ahead of you to be a master at the metal guitar, for now, learn to perform the basics correctly.
+You have years ahead of you to be a master at the metal guitar.
+For now, learn to perform the basics correctly.

 If you don't see yourself improving, you will easily get frustrated with the metal guitar.
 Setting specific goals is the simplest way to monitor your advancement.
 Do not set complicated or long goals at once.
 Break it down, set small goals that you can achieve quickly.
 Instead of learning the whole song at once, try learning it one part at a time.

 Furthermore, you will benefit from watching world-class guitarists play.
 You will learn their techniques, their ways.
-There is no shame in the following someone, and they are world-famous for a reason.
-Try playing different kinds of music as well.
-Don't just stick with metal, try to enjoy all music.
+There is no shame in following someone, and they are world-famous for a reason.
+Go for different kinds of music as well.
+Don't just stick with metal.
 Broaden your musical taste; it will help you get better at playing.

-You also can practice with the acoustic bass guitar, acoustic guitar, when you are bored with a metal guitar.
-The most important thing to remember while learning a metal guitar is you are not going to be John Petrucci overnight.
+You also can practice with the acoustic bass guitar, acoustic guitar when you are bored with a metal guitar.
+The most important thing to remember while learning a metal guitar is that you will not be John Petrucci overnight.
 So, don't worry!
 Focus on learning more about metal guitar and enjoy yourself.